Top Moving Tip: Call Your ISP to Transfer Service

 Moving into a new apartment probably means access to a gym, grilling stations, and even a pool.
 Sometimes, other amenities such as utilities and Internet are included as well, so you don't have to spend time comparing providers, and can get connected right away.

-Frontier partners with apartment complexes to provide Internet, TV, and phone services to residents.
+Frontier partners with apartment complexes to provide Internet and home phone services to residents.
 When you move into an apartment complex with Frontier services, you may be eligible for discounts.
-In other words, you’ll get the same fast, reliable Internet you expect, for less.
+In other words, you'll get the same fast, network-ready Internet you expect, for less.

 Congratulations!
 You've done it.
 You've found a new home, signed a contract, paid a down payment or first month's rent, and are all set to move.